Effilab/bing_ads_ruby_sdk/README.md

 api.campaign_management.get_campaigns_by_account_id(account_id: account_id)
 ```

-You'll see services like `customer_management` implement some methods, but not all the one available in the API.
+You'll see services like `customer_management` implement some methods, but not all the ones available in the API.

-The methods implemented contain additional code to ease data manipulation but any endpoint can be reach using `call` on a service.
+The methods implemented contain additional code to ease data manipulation but any endpoint can be reached using `call` on a service.

 ```ruby
 @cm.call(:find_accounts_or_customers_info, filter: 'name', top_n: 1)